noahlange/gecs/README.md

 There are a couple caveats here:

 1. You'll need to manually register components (and any custom entities) before attempting to reload the game state.
-2. While your components' object properties will be instantiated normally, values nested deeper within the serialized state will be directly assigned.
-If you need to perform operations on these objects based on their initial values, you'll want to use setters/getters to do that.
+2. While your components' object properties will be instantiated normally, these objects' values will be directly assigned.
+If you need to perform operations on these objects based on assigned values, you'll want to use setters/getters to do that.

 ---